alishafique3/ML_and_DL_Made_Easy/Deep_Learning/PyTorch Training Optimizations using Memory Analysis/Readme.md

 This is where the optimization process in the tutorial comes to end.
 Although our GPU utilization (72.81%) is quite a bit higher than the results in the tutorial (40.46%), I have no doubt that, like us, you find these results to still be quite unsatisfactory.

 ## Optimization #5: Memory Pinning
-If we analyze the Trace view of our last experiment, we can see that a significant amount of time (10 out of 37 milliseconds) is still spent on loading the training data into the GPU.

-To address this, we will apply another PyTorch-recommended optimization for streamlining the data input flow, and memory pinning.
-Using pinned memory can increase the speed of host-to-GPU data copy and, more importantly, allows us to make them asynchronous.
-This means that we can prepare the next training batch in the GPU in parallel to running the training step on the current batch.
-It is important to note that although asynchronous execution will generally increase performance, it can also reduce the accuracy of time measurements.
-For the purposes of our blog post, we will continue to use the measurements reported by PyTorch Profiler.
-See here for instructions on how to attain precise measurements.
-For additional details on memory pinning and its side effects, please see the PyTorch documentation.
+If we analyze the performance of the last optimization in the Overview Window, we can see that a significant amount of time is still spent on processing and loading the training data into the GPU.
+To tackle this concern, we will implement another PyTorch-recommended optimization aimed at streamlining the data input flow and utilizing memory pinning.
+Utilizing pinned memory can notably enhance the speed of data transfer from the host to the device, and importantly, enables asynchronous operations.
+This capability enables us to concurrently prepare the next training batch on the GPU while executing the training step on the current batch.

 This memory-pinning optimization requires changes to two lines of code.
 First, we set the pin_memory flag of the DataLoader to True.
 ```python